 Think about what you’ll want to store in the bins and size them accordingly — for example, if you like celery, you’ll need a bin that’s big enough for it!

 Block ice will last far longer than cubes, although cubes will chill things faster.
-For food storage, get block ice when you can — it will last 5 to 7 days in a well-insulated ice box even in 90-plus-degree weather (and longer if it’s cooler).
+For food storage, get block ice when you can — block ice will last 5 to 7 days in a well-insulated ice box even in 90-plus-degree weather (and longer if it’s cooler).
 Cube ice will only last one to two days.
-If you freeze the blocks yourself, remove them from any plastic containers (like milk jugs) before putting them in the cooler — the plastic insulates the ice and less cold gets to your food.
+If you freeze the blocks yourself, remove them from any plastic containers (like milk jugs) before putting them in the cooler — the plastic insulates the ice and less cold gets to your food (see my tips for making block ice).

 Put the ice under the racks and the food in the bins on the racks.
-If the ice box has a drain, leave it closed except when you need to drain water out (and it’s not a bad thing to have some water around the ice — it’s colder than the air).
+If the ice box has a drain, leave it closed except when you need to drain water out.
+It’s not a bad thing to have some water around the ice as it’s colder than the air.
 Leaving the drain open will just let hot air into the ice box.
-As you can see in the photo at right, I could only get cube ice where we were and it’s already melting.

 I use the cooler primarily for produce and dairy items.
-What looks to be a bottle of ketchup actually holds milk — it’s a much better size to fit in the cooler!
+You can also store pre-frozen commercially vacuum-sealed meats for a few days.
+What looks to be a bottle of ketchup in the photo above actually holds milk — it’s a much better size to fit in the cooler than the box it came in (read more about boxed milk)!

 Do you have any recommendations for an ice box (brand and/or model) under $50 that would work effectively this way?